World Partner Frequently Asked Questions

 How do I apply?

 World Partner programs require the normal Syracuse Abroad application and in most cases, you will need to complete an application to the host university/provider.
-Some require SU to nominate the student before they can complete the host university application and, thus, their Syracuse Abroad application has an earlier due date than others.
+Some require Syracuse Abroad to nominate the student before they can complete the host university application and, thus, their Syracuse Abroad application has an earlier due date than others.

 What is the GPA requirement for World Partner programs?

 For most World Partner programs, the required GPA is 3.0, based on the program’s published GPA requirements and/or Syracuse Abroad’s evaluation of the program’s academic expectations.
 There are some programs whose GPA requirement ranges from 2.5-3.0.
-Please refer to each program’s page for its exact requirements.
+Please refer to each program’s brochure page for its exact requirements.
 Note: Syracuse Abroad reserves the right to adjust the requirements for World Partner programs as it deems appropriate.

 Does my financial aid apply?
 Is there financial aid available?

 Yes and yes!
 Since all World Partner students are earning SU credit and paying SU tuition, any financial aid (except work-study since students won’t be on campus working) applies.
-All are also eligible for our named scholarships, the automatic merit scholarship, and any outside financial assistance for study abroad (like the Gilman Scholarship and Boren Scholarship).
+All are also eligible for our named scholarships and any outside financial assistance for study abroad.